javai222/javai/Kenneth_Saan.md

 **\<03/011/2026\>** : I learned I learned the basics of git and github and how to manage a organization inside it and applying the oop to our activity about the instances, constructor and many more in our lab and to improve, next time I will _ do a research and practice to apply it in my future projects.

+03/14/2026> : I learned the basic concepts of protecting your data from anyris by hiding it and also the getter and setter methods for access modifiers, next time I will use it frequently to master the encapsulation.

 # Kenneth Saan R.
 ---